 Be safe on the Slopes!

-The ski season is almost here with promising looking snow falls in Europe!
+The ski season is upon us with promising looking snow falls in Europe!

 Most people believe that ski injuries happen on the first day, but Stuart Bennett DC, who is also a keen skier himself, says, “After three days of skiing and using unaccustomed muscles, skiers become confident but are physically tired and their capability isn’t necessarily matched to their confidence, this is when an injury is most likely to occur”.

 For those of you thrills seekers about to venture out onto the slopes this season,here is some great advice on pre ski fitness and also some safety tips for the slopes, from the British Chiropractic Association:

 • Don’t just sit there – Exercising through squats, sit ups and cycling is also good to tease the right muscles.